zheksoon/snapdrag/README.md

 </h1>

 <p align="center">
-  <b>⚡️ Simple but powerful drag-and-drop for React and vanilla JS⚡️</b>
+  <b>⚡️ Simple but powerful drag-and-drop for React and vanilla JS ⚡️</b>
 </p>

 ## What is it?